 School-Based Health Centers

 Most school-based health centers are run by a local health care group, such as a community health center, hospital, or health department.
 A few are run by the school district itself.
-Centers often get money from charities and the government so they can give care to families who cannot afford to pay.
+Centers often get money from nonprofits and the government so they can give care to families who cannot afford to pay.

 Why Have Health Centers at Schools?